Getting a jury service notice

 Prospective juror questionnaire

-The notice includes a ‘Prospective juror questionnaire’ that you must complete and return to the court that issued the notice by the due date.
+The notice includes a ‘Prospective juror questionnaire’ that you must complete online or return to the court that issued the notice by the due date.

 Your answers tell us if you’re available and eligible for jury service at the selected time.